 Living in the South has given Drew Benton plenty of opportunities to become an expert on sight fishing for bass.

-“Being from (Florida) it seems like we have a lot longer spawning season than anywhere else in the country so sight fishing has to be a tool in our bag of tools to be successful,” Benton says.
-“It is just one thing that I have been proficient at and I have a lot of confidence whenever I am doing that.”
+“Being from (Florida), it seems like we have a lot longer spawning season than anywhere else in the country, so sight fishing has to be a tool in our bag of tools to be successful,” Benton says.
+“It is just one thing that I have been proficient at, and I have a lot of confidence whenever I do that.”

-The Bassmaster Elite Series pro is also a “big hunter”, which is another reason he enjoys sight fishing.
-“It is really the ultimate combination of hunting and fishing,” he says.
+The Bassmaster Elite Series pro is also a “big hunter,” which is another reason he enjoys sight fishing.
+“It is the ultimate combination of hunting and fishing,” he says.
 The Florida pro visually hunts for bass first and then fishes once he finds the bass on a bed.

-A good pair of sunglasses is essential for both hunting for bedding bass and fishing for the bass on the beds.
+A good pair of sunglasses is essential for hunting for bedding bass and fishing for the bass on the beds.
 Benton relies on Costa Del Mar sunglasses and opts for various lens colors depending on the conditions.
-He uses amber lenses for normal sunny days, but switches to sunrise or yellow lenses for cloudy days, early morning light or stained to murky water.
-On bright, sunny days he swaps back and forth between smoke and amber lenses.
+He uses amber lenses for average sunny days, but switches to sunrise or yellow lenses for cloudy days, early morning light, or stained to murky water.
+He swaps back and forth between smoke and amber lenses on bright, sunny days.
 “What that does is it forces your eyes to adjust,” Benton says.
-“Since I am really looking intently all day and studying the water it really puts a stain on my eyes and can give me a headache.
-If I swap those lenses out every two or three hours it makes my eyes readjust and really takes the stress off my eyes so I don’t get those headaches.”
+“Since I am looking intently and studying the water all day, it puts a strain on my eyes and can give me a headache.
+If I swap those lenses out every two or three hours, it makes my eyes readjust and takes the stress off them, so I don’t get those headaches.”

 The section of the country he is fishing determines whether Benton hunts the shallows for actual bass or beds.
-In Florida he looks for shiny spots where bass have fanned out beds in the sand.
-When fishing the Midwest where bass spawn on pea gravel or logs, Benton searches mainly for bass instead of shiny spots.
+In Florida, he looks for shiny spots where bass have fanned out beds in the sand.
+Benton searches mainly for bass instead of shiny spots when fishing the Midwest where bass spawn on pea gravel or logs.
 During this year’s Bassmaster Classic at Lake Conroe, Benton found bass spawning on dark spots rather than shiny spots.

 Benton’s favorite lure for sight fishing is a Tightlines Hy-Brid UV Whiskers plastic craw.
-“The bait is compact enough that when you put a 4/0 or 5/0 hook in it a fish really can’t bite the bait without getting the hook in its mouth,” Benton says.
-The compact bait prevents a bass from being able to blow, nip or pick up the tail of the lure to remove it from the nest without getting hooked.
+“The bait is compact enough that when you put a 4/0 or 5/0 hook in it, a fish can’t bite the bait without getting the hook in its mouth,” Benton says.
+The compact bait prevents a bass from being able to blow, nip or pick up the lure's tail to remove it from the nest without getting hooked.

-If he finds bass in holes of lily pads or other vegetation, Benton has to pitch the craw on top of the bed.
-However, in open water situations he tries to pitch past the bed to prevent spooking the fish.
+Benton has to pitch the craw on top of the bed if he finds bass in holes of lily pads or other vegetation.
+However, he tries to pitch past the bed into open water to prevent spooking the fish.